All Episodes

 The true politically correct liberal position on the Super Bowl is that the game ended in a tie and was equal on all sides.

-They they don't.
+They don't.

-And we can sit here and have fun about how liberalism would impact, say, pro football if uh liberals were actually in charge of it.
+And we can sit here and have fun about how liberalism would impact, say, pro football if liberals were actually in charge of it.

 They just don't do it.

-But yet but yet they did.
+But yet they did.

-But yet we've not heard any they haven't in college.
+But yet we've not heard anything.

 Now, why is that?